 We thank you again for your patience and co-operation and know that you will join us in being kind and caring to our waste team workers during this challenging time.
 We will keep you posted on any further developments on our website, Twitter and Facebook.

 We have tried our best to maintain all collections for as long as possible during an unprecedented period of disruption.
-The situation changes on an hourly basis as the UK attempts to control the spread of COVID-19.
+The situation changes on a regular basis as the UK attempts to control the spread of COVID-19.
 This has led to services (or parts of services) being suspended at short notice when resources and staff have become unavailable.

 We have to balance this lack of resources with making sure that we remove all general waste and food waste on a regular basis to protect public health.
 We also have to prioritise the health and wellbeing of our staff in all of the decisions that we make.